Skunks as pets

-Although capable of living indoors with humans similarly to cats or dogs, pet skunks are relatively rare, partly due to restrictive laws and the complexity of their care.
-Pet skunks are mainly kept in the United States, Canada, Germany, the Netherlands, Poland, and Italy.
+Although capable of living indoors with humans similarly to cats or dogs, pet skunks are somewhat of a novelty, and still relatively rare, mostly due to restrictive local and regional laws and the complexity of their diet, habits and care.
+The highest concentrations of pet skunks (family Mephitidae) are mainly kept in Canada, Germany, Italy, the Netherlands, Poland, and the United States.

-In the United States, pet skunks can be purchased from licensed animal shelters, non-profit skunk educational organizations such as the American Domestic Skunk Association, or breeders with a permit from the U.S. Department of Agriculture's Animal and Plant Health Inspection Service.
+In certain parts of the United States, rescued or surrendered pet skunks can be adopted from licensed animal shelters, non-profit skunk educational organizations (such as the American Domestic Skunk Association), or even licensed breeders who have been certified by the U.S. Department of Agriculture Animal and Plant Health Inspection Service.
 Baby skunk availability peaks during springtime, immediately following the skunk mating season.
-Some large fur farms sell surplus skunks to pet stores.
+Rarely, fur farms will offer surplus animals to local pet stores, though the possession of skunks remains widely prohibited across America, without proper licensing and inspection.

-Skunks are probably best known for their ability to spray foul-smelling fluid as a defense against predators.
-Most wild skunks spray only when injured or attacked, as a defense mechanism.
-The mercaptan-emitting scent glands are usually removed in pet skunks at about four weeks of age.
-Since 2006, this removal practice has been illegal in the UK.
+Skunks are probably best known for their ability to shoot foul-smelling liquid from their anal glands as a defense mechanism against potential predators.
+Most wild skunks will only resort to spraying as a final option if injured by a predator, cornered or otherwise provoked; to save energy, most skunks attempt to appear larger by flaring their tails as a warning, combined with hissing or growling, before fleeing.
+The mercaptan-emitting scent glands are usually removed in captive-bred or rescued skunks at about four weeks of age, similar to spaying or neutering—procedures which may also be beneficial, for captive skunks, to prevent unwanted offspring (as well as a more calm disposition).
+However, since 2006, the practice of scent-gland removal has been banned in the UK.

 History

-Skunks are native to the Americas and are first noted in historical accounts of Christopher Columbus.
-Skunks were reportedly kept as pets by some Native American nations.
+Skunks are native to the Americas, where several regional forms, species and subspecies are found, having been first-noted within historical records of Christopher Columbus.
+Skunks were also, reportedly, kept as pets by some Native Americans and First Nations.
 Farmers valued domesticated skunks for their ability to kill rodents and other pests.
 Skunk pelts were also used for coats and frequently passed off as marten fur.
 Before the 1950s, they were sold under ambiguous names such as "American sable" and "Alaskan sable".
 The courts finally ruled that the customer must be informed of any purchase that contained skunk parts.
 The skunk fur market subsequently collapsed.
 Since then, skunks have been mainly bred as pets, or as animals in show.

 In the 20th century, most U.S. states outlawed the keeping of wild animals as part of their efforts to stem the spread of rabies.
-Only about one-third of states continued to allow domestic skunks.
+Only about one-third of states continue to allow possession of skunks.
 In the 1990s, skunk enthusiasts began establishing mailing lists and organized for skunk law reform.
 In the 2000s, similar initiatives took place in Canada.